-- The farmers' domestic training program will fulfill the objectives of.
-1. To see hi tech sugarcane farming system and use of improved varieties and farm resources. - Training on sugarcane cultivation practices, its management and on marketing channels. - To see tissue culture technology and further cultivation systems 4.
-To see the marketing systems and exports by farmers and commodity groups.
+The farmers' domestic training program will fulfill the objectives of-

+- To see hi-tech sugarcane farming systems and the use of improved varieties and farm resources - 2.
+Training on sugarcane cultivation practices, its management and on marketing channels - 3.
+To see tissue culture technology and further cultivation systems - To see the marketing systems and exports by farmers and commodity groups